xaviertquinn/xaviertquinn.github.io/aboutme.md

 📖 I really love cosy fantasy books and are always looking for more to add to my "to be read" list

-🐾 And I love spending time with my cat, Ever
+🐾 And I love spending time with my cat

----
-Interested in talking about my career path or just want to connect?

-📧 Send me an email @ xaviertquinn@gmail.com!

-Or send me a message on <a href="https://www.linkedin.com/in/xaviertquinn/">LinkedIn</a> 🔗

 ---